Random entry from the Encyclopaedia Telrhinica:

 The Boradun have a ritual called the Pattern Walk.
 They pace out a pattern of steps and reflect on verses from their religious texts.
 You can see it on the floor stones of their temples and echoed in murals and art, sometimes as the entire pattern and other times as pieces to emphasize that particular verse.
 A popular one is from a verse on "meaning in grief" and is usually shown as a tall "L" for the step left and two forward.

 Although most people don't know it, the Pattern Walk is based on the chimerum path, though it's not a perfect match.
-Also, one of the mysteries of the Boradun has to do with their gods: instead of a divine world of living gods in the Spirit World they hold to the belief that Hirtor Harad is a real and tangible place, and as exiles they can't return.
+Also, one of the mysteries of the Boradun has to do with their gods: instead of a divine world of living gods in the Spirit World they hold to the belief that Hirtor Harad is a real and tangible place, but as exiles they can't return.

 Topography of the Deep Veil